eternaItree/eternaItree.github.io/_posts/2023-11-04-New_Fuzzer_Project.md

 Also huge shoutout to [@is_eqv](https://twitter.com/is_eqv) and [@ms_s3c](https://twitter.com/ms_s3c) at least two of the Nyx authors who are always super friendly and charitable with their time/answering questions.
 Some great people to have around.

+## Bochs
+What is Bochs?
+Good question.
+[Bochs](https://bochs.sourceforge.io/) is an x86 full-system emulator capable of running an entire operating system with software-simulated hardware devices.
+In short, its a JIT-less, smaller, less-complex emulation tool similar to QEMU but with way less use-cases and way less performant.
+Instead of taking QEMU's approach of "let's emulate anything and everything and do it with good performance", Bochs has taken the approach of "let's emulate an entire x86 system 100% in software without worrying about performance for the most part.
+This approach has its obvious drawbacks, but if you are only interested in running x86 systems, Bochs is a great utility.
+We are going to use Bochs as the target execution engine in our fuzzer.
+Our target code will run inside Bochs.
+So if we are fuzzing the Linux Kernel for instance, that kernel will live and execute inside Bochs.
+Bochs is written in C++ and apparently still maintained, but do not expect much code changes or rapid development, the last release was over 2 years ago.

 ## Fuzzer Architecture